yesidc/evaluation-neural-search/README.md

 To be able to generate a prediction file you must provide a both a path to the validation captions file and the validation images directory.
 The validation captions file and images (COCO-2014) are available at <a href="https://cocodataset.org/#download">COCO dataset</a>.

+## Database
+Hu et al. assemble a database called COCO-BISON, which builds upon the COCO-2014 dataset validation split.
+To take a closer look at the validation data used (images and the set of captions that describe each image), we provide a jupyter notebook that gives an overview of the data.
+The notebook is available `./Notebook/evaluation.ipynb`

 ## References